A Theory of Atomic Beamforming: Atomic Beamforming with Segmental Vapor Cells

 \subsubsection{Atomic beamforming gain}

-Based on the derived SNR in \eqref{eq:SNR_small2}, we can examine the beamforming gains under the BBR and PSN regimes, respectively.
-Assuming the beam direction $\theta_l$ is perfectly aligned with the signal detection $\theta_s$, the SNRs under the two regimes are derived as
+From \eqref{eq:SNR_small2}, we can examine the beamforming gain in the BBR- and PSN-limited regimes, respectively.
+Considering perfect alignment between the LO and signal fields, the SNRs in the two regimes simplify to

-Some insights can be drawn from \eqref{eq:SNR_cs_small}.
-First, as BBR fields between different cell segments are uncorrelated, the BBR noise's power density is reduced by a factor of $\frac{1}{M}$ compared with that of a continuous short cell, as derived in \eqref{eq:SNR_small}.
-Therefore, a beamforming gain on the order of $\mathcal{O}(M)$ is achieved in the BBR regime.
-Moreover, since the segmental-vapor-cell architecture does not alter the overall cell length $L$, the measured energy of signal and PSN remains identical to those of a continuous cell.
-Henceforth, the SNR in the PSN regime remains unchanged, keeping linearly related to the atomic aperture $A_q = L^2e^{-\chi_lL}$ and is independent of the number of segments $M$.
-Combining these observations, we summarize the characteristics of beamforming gain as follows.
+{ Several important insights can be drawn from \eqref{eq:SNR_cs_small}.
+First, because BBR fields in different cell segments are uncorrelated, the BBR‑noise power density is reduced by a factor $\frac{1}{M}$ relative to a short single vapor cell.
+Therefore, the segmental architecture achieves a beamforming gain that scales linearly with $M$ in the BBR-limited regime.
+Second, the segmental architecture introduces reflection losses at the $2M$ cell interfaces.
+Thereby, in the PSN-limited regime, the SNR contains an additional factor $n_t^{2M}$ in addition to the single-vapor-cell atomic-aperture factor, $A_q$.
+This factor captures the cumulative optical loss caused by interface reflections.

-\begin{remark}[Beamforming gain with short cell segments]\rm Increasing the number of segments, $M$, allows for a continuous enhancement of the beamforming gain.
-As $M$ increases, the total SNR improves monotonically, in contrast to the case of a continuous vapor cell, where the SNR initially increases but eventually decays exponentially with the cell length $L$.
-Ultimately, the total SNR approaches an upper bound determined by the PSN regime ${\rm SNR}_{\rm psn}$.
-This upper bound can be independently optimized through appropriate selection of the cell length $L$. \end{remark}
+Compared with the single-cell design, the segmental architecture enables the enhancement of beamforming gain by adjusting the number of segments $M$, rather than relying solely on increasing the physical cell length $L$.
+Although the PSN‑limited SNR also decays exponentially with $M$, this penalty is minimal when high‑quality anti‑reflection coatings (with a transmission coefficient $n_t$ approaching 1) are employed.
+For example, with $M=50$ and a transmission coefficient of $n_t=0.995$, the reflection loss contributes only about 2.17~dB to the PSN‑limited SNR.
+When $n_t=0.999$, the loss is reduced to only about 0.43~dB. \emph{Thus, the optical attenuation caused by interface reflection can be made much weaker than the attenuation caused by the atomic medium, enabling the segmental-vapor-cell architecture to achieve a substantially higher SNR than the single-vapor-cell counterpart.} This result will be confirmed numerically in the simulation section. }